loot/libloot/CONTRIBUTING.md

 ## Code Style

-LOOT's JavaScript uses a slightly tweaked version of the Airbnb style, and can be automatically linted by ESLint, so isn't covered here.

-### C++ Code Style

-The [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html) is used as the base, with deviations as listed below.
+The LOOT API code style is based on the [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html).
+Formatting style is codified in the repository's `.clang-format` file, but is not enforced.

-#### C++ Features
+### C++ Features

 * Static variables may contain non-POD types.
 * Reference arguments don't need to be `const` (ie. they can be used for output variables).